sdsu-comp526/fall24/_sources/slides/module6-1_intro_to_fortran.md

 ### 5.1 Subroutines

-- We saw that Fortran functions have an explicit type and are intended to return one value.
+- We saw that Fortran functions have an explicit return type and are intended to return only one value.
-- Subroutine subprograms, on the other hand, have no explicit type and return multiple or no values through a parameter call list.
+- _Subroutine_ subprograms, on the other hand, have no explicit type and return multiple or no values through a parameter call list.
 - Unlike functions, calls to subroutines cannot be placed in an expression.
-- In the main program, a subroutine is activated by using a `CALL` statement which include the subroutine name followed by the list of inputs to and outputs from the subroutine surrounded by parenthesis.
-The inputs and outputs are collectively called the arguments.
+- In the main program, a subroutine is activated by using a `CALL` statement which include the subroutine name followed by the list of inputs and outputs surrounded by parenthesis.
+The inputs and outputs are collectively called the _arguments_
-- A subroutine name follows the same rules as for function names and variable names: less than six letters and numbers and beginning with a letter.
+- A subroutine name follows the same rules as for function names and variable names: historically, less than six letters and numbers, and must begin with a letter.
 Because of this, subroutine names should be different than those used for variables or functions.
 - As with functions, there are some rules for using subroutines.
 Keep these in mind when writing your subroutines:
   * You do not need to declare the subroutine name in the main program as you do with a function name.
   * They begin with a line that includes the word `SUBROUTINE`, the name of the subroutine, and the arguments for the subroutine.